Help for Individuals

 I practise under the professional standards and Code of Ethics of the Australian Association of Social Workers (AASW).
 This includes strict confidentiality, clear informed consent, and an ongoing commitment to ethical practice.
 All communication and record-keeping are managed through secure systems that comply with Australian Privacy Principles (APPs) and health record legislation, ensuring your information is protected at the highest standard.

+Do I need a referral?
 You do not need a referral if you are self-funding.
-Many clients, however, choose to see their GP for a Mental Health Care Plan (MHCP).
-An MHCP is a referral prepared by your doctor that allows you to claim Medicare rebates for counselling sessions with an Accredited Mental Health Social Worker (AMHSW) like myself.
-Under the current system, Medicare rebates are available for up to 10 sessions per calendar year.
+Many clients, however, choose to see their GP for a Mental Health Care Plan (MHCP), which is a referral prepared by your doctor that allows you to claim Medicare rebates for counselling sessions with an Accredited Mental Health Social Worker.
+Under the current system, Medicare rebates are available for up to ten sessions per calendar year.
 Your GP or psychiatrist will assess your needs, complete the paperwork, and provide a referral that you can bring to your first session.

-As an AMHSW, I am recognised by Medicare and able to deliver therapy under an MHCP, which means you will only pay the gap fee after the rebate is processed.
+Medicare rebates.
+As an Accredited Mental Health Social Worker, I am recognised by Medicare and able to deliver therapy under an MHCP.
+The current rebate is approximately $87 per session, meaning you would pay a gap of around $163 per session after the rebate is processed.

 What can I expect from the therapy process?